msillano/tuyaDAEMON/tuyaDAEMON/README.md

-# TuyaDAEMON project
+# TuyaDAEMON core

-_A two-way bridge between Tuya-cloud and node-red for custom extensions of Tuya ecosystem._
+_TuyaDAEMON's goal is to integrate the entire Tuya ecosystem into node-red, and not just to control some devices, creating a new level of abstraction that includes both Tuya-cloud and all possible custom extensions._

-TuyaDAEMON isolates your **custom node-red flows** from all details of _tuya/node-red data and commands exchanges_:
+TuyaDAEMON isolates your home automation **custom node-red flows** from all details of _tuya/node-red data and commands exchanges_:
 - allows bidirectional exchanges to/from _all tuya devices and Tuya automations_.
 - decodes and transforms incominig Tuya data  to _standard units_.
 - manages all codifications and checks before sending your _commands to Tuya cloud_.